tejasvi/deepFWI/README.md

     -loss mae             Loss function: mae or mse -batch-size 1         Batch size of the input -split 0.2            Test split fraction
-    -use-16bit True       Use 16-bit precision for training -gpus 1               Number of GPUs to use
+    -use-16bit True       Use 16-bit precision for training (train only) -gpus 1               Number of GPUs to use
-    -optim one_cycle      Leraning rate optimizer: one_cycle or cosine -model unet           Model to use: unet
+    -optim one_cycle      Leraning rate optimizer: one_cycle or cosine (train only) -model unet           Model to use: unet
     -out fwi_global       Output data for training
     -forecast-dir /nvme0/fwi-forecast